 As a landlord, will I get in trouble if my tenants use cannabis in the apartment?

 No landlord may be penalized or denied any benefit under state law for leasing to a person who uses cannabis under the new law.
 But landlords can choose whether or not to permit recreational cannabis use on their properties.
-Tenants should check with their landlords if smoking or using cannabis is allowed in rental apartments.
+Tenants should check with their landlords if smoking marijuana or using cannabis is allowed in rental apartments.

 These are only a few of the questions that Domu anticipates fielding from apartment renters and landlords in Chicago.
 The bill that legalizes recreational cannabis in Illinois is a 600-page document, and there are far more granular details contained within it.
 And it's safe to assume that more questions and deliberations will surface as the public adapts to legal recreational cannabis in Illinois.
 Stay informed by subscribing to Domu's Chicago apartment newsletter for all the latest news and check back regularly in Domu's apartment resources pages for comprehensive guides to renting apartments in Chicago.